-Council is responsible under section 8 of the Local Government Act 1993 for ensuring its regulatory activities are done consistently and without bias.
+Council has a responsibility under Section 8 of the Local Government Act 1993 to ensure its regulatory activities are carried out in a consistent manner and without bias.

-The draft Compliance and Enforcement Policy will help achieve and maintain minimum standards for the operational duties, functions, and responsibilities of officers involved in enforcing and resolving all compliance activities.
+The draft Compliance and Enforcement Policy will assist in achieving and maintaining minimum standards for the operational duties, functions and responsibilities of officers involved in the enforcement and resolution of all regulatory activities.